-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Directive qualitative and quantitative status of all water courses by 2015 transitional waters, and coastal waters) in the EU and regulations.
-The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Wildlife and Countryside Act (1981) Domestic Legislation 1981 The major legal instrument for wildlife protection in Britain, although other significant acts have been passed since.
 It has numerous parts and supplementary lists and schedules many of which have been amended since publication.
 The principle mechanism for the legislative protection of wildlife in Great Britain.
 Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-The Countryside and Right of Way Act (2000) Domestic Legislation 2000 Creates a statutory right of access on foot to certain types of open land, to modernise the public rights of way system, to strengthen nature conservation legislation, and to facilitate better management of The Act provides for a new right of access on foot to areas of open land comprising: Mountain (land over 600 metres); Moorland; Heath; Downland; Registered common land.
-There are provisions to consider extending the right in the future to coastal land, but not woodland Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+The Countryside and Right of Way Act (2000) Domestic Legislation 2000 Creates a statutory right of access on foot to certain types of open land, to modernise the public rights of way system, to strengthen nature conservation legislation, and to facilitate better management of AONBs.
+The Act provides for a new right of access on foot to areas of open land comprising: Mountain (land over 600 metres); Moorland; Heath; Downland; Registered common land.
+There are provisions to consider extending the right in the future to coastal land, but not woodland despite some early publicity suggesting this.
+Biodiversity Cultural heritage and the landscape Flora and fauna Material assets Soil The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.